 What a way to spend two of the last days of winter--floating on the Current River.
-I am pretty sure that, thanks to our most recent float trip, Casey and I have now been floating on the Current River in every season of the year, and we have gone every year since we first met on a float trip in 2007.
+I am pretty sure that, thanks to our most recent float trip, Casey and I have now been floating on the Current River in every season of the year,

 This trip was an especially big one for us because Casey and I weren't sure if we would be able to make a trip together before Bonza (formerly Bonzo, changed to Bonza for a more feminine sounding name in utero) joins our family in July.
 It has been one of our major goals for the spring and we have been praying that the weather would cooperate before I get too big and uncomfortable.
 Who knew God would answer our prayers so early?
 We have never been floating in March before, let alone mid-March, still in the official final days of winter.